 So, one meeting syndrome to avoid is an open invitation.
 Carter Gibson, Internal Community Management Team Lead at Google, says to “Determine ahead of time who makes the final calls, and leave it up to them if they need to either invite more people or ask their team more questions.
 That means smaller, more productive meetings AND more empowered owners.”

 More great insight from Isaacian is to determine who is invited to meetings based on how important the information they contribute is, if they are going to learn anything, or if they will assist in the decision making.
+Once you’ve established this, you can use Fellow’s Meeting Guidelines feature set to help you ensure only the most essential attendees are in your meetings.
+If a meeting has more than 7 attendees, Fellow will send the meeting organizer a prompt to remove additional attendees, or mark them as optional.

 4 Avoid meeting distractions